Vivek-Jadhav27/myapp/blueprint.md

 ### Services

 *   `AuthService`: Manages user authentication with Firebase.
-*   `FirestoreService`: Interacts with the Firestore database to store and retrieve user data, expenses, and income.
+*   `FirestoreService`: Interacts with the Firestore database to store and retrieve user data, expenses, income, financial goals, and debts.

 ### Models